mecwacare is committed to ensuring the ongoing health and safety of our vulnerable residents.

 Please observe and respect our visitor arrangements and safety precautions to help prevent the spread of infection in our residential aged care facilities.
 This is a shared responsibility and we must all remain extremely vigilant.

-To help reduce the risk of infection, mecwacare has implemented a range of robust infection prevention and control measures that go beyond the official guidance to protect our residents.
+To help reduce the risk of infection, mecwacare implemented a range of robust infection prevention and control measures when the pandemic began that go beyond the official guidance to protect our residents.

-All in-room visitors will be temperature checked, required to answer the four screening questions related to COVID-19, expected to practise good hand hygiene and adhere to physical distancing rules, at all times.
+All essential in-room visitors will be temperature checked, required to answer the four screening questions related to COVID-19, expected to practise good hand hygiene, wear the appropriate PPE and adhere to physical distancing rules, at all times.
+An attestation must also be signed.
 Please respect our staff when they ask you to comply with these safety measures.

 • We continue to support residents with video calls using Skype, Zoom or Facetime and phone calls.

 • In-room visits: for next of kin/power of attorney (maximum 60 minutes within the building, including screening time at reception) with a maximum of two in-room visits per week.
-PPE will be required.
+CURRENTLY UNAVAILABLE

 • In-room visits: for special needs, including assessed deterioration i.e. a fall, decline in health or behaviour, maximum of 30 minutes per visit per day.
 All requests for special needs visits are based on a clinical assessment of the resident and their needs.
 PPE will be required.